Marohn-Group/mrfmsim-docs/_sources/setup/coordinates.rst

     magnet = RectangularMagnet([70, 70, 1500], mu0_Ms=1800.0, magnet_origin=[0.0, 750.0, 0.0])

 The grid has a width of 220 nm in :math:`y`-direction, and the magnet has a height of 1500 nm.
-The grid origin is set to be 110 nm below left of the :math:`xz`-plane, and the magnet origin is set to be 750 nm right to the :math:`xz`-plane.
+The grid origin is set to be 110 nm to the left of the :math:`xz`-plane, and the magnet origin is set to be 750 nm to the right of the :math:`xz`-plane.
 The magnet and the grid are flush, and the tip-sample separation is 0 nm.

 .. note::